 In previous posts I have mentioned digging fire breaks in preparation for burning off... well today was the day that we actually burnt some stuff.
 A few paddocks to be precise.
 The lads love burning off too and in the picture below one of the boys is dragging the fire stick (which is usually dragged alongside the ute) with the main fire burning across the paddock in front of him.
 I'll remind you that fire breaks have been made around the edges of the paddock, we also have 2 fire fighting units with over 1,500 litres of water, so this is a relatively safe practice.

 The reasons for burning off in the past was to get rid of the grass on the paddock so the cultivation equipment could get through the paddock without getting blocked up.
 These days most farmers use equipment that can handle a lot of grass, or trash as it's known, so we don't need to burn for that reason any more.
 The reason we burn off now is to kill snails and destroy weed seeds.
-The fire has done a good job on the snails here.
-I'm going to plant peas in this paddock this year, and snails love peas, so the fewer there are for a start the better.

 This one's been cooked